-4. Remove and save the protective cap from the end of the antifreeze siphon tube (which connects to Winterization Valve 2).
-Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of non-toxic RV antifreeze solution.
+- 3. Remove and save the protective cap from the end of the antifreeze siphon tube (located through backwall compartment door remove side panel to access). - 4.
+Insert the end of the siphon tube into a pail or container with 2 to 3 gallons of non-toxic RV antifreeze solution.

-RV Antifreeze Siphon Tube (Located near water pump) Insert into container of RV water system antifreeze
+Antifreeze Siphon Tube Insert into container of RV water system antifreeze.